sxa/openjdk-infrastructure/.github/ISSUE_TEMPLATE/machineaccess.md

 - [ ] root/Administrative
 - [ ] other (Please specify):

-System for which access is needed:

-Please explain why you need this access including whether it is a temporary or permanent request:
+Please explain why you need this access (e.g. link to issue you ned to resolve) including whether it is expected to be a temporary or permanent request: